 Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

-Have you ever noticed how family patterns quietly shape the way you love, grieve, and show up in life?
+Have you noticed how family patterns quietly shape the way you love, grieve, and show up in life?

-In this blog, I share what loss has taught me about family legacy, lineage healing, and how grief can open doors to gratitude, self-discovery, and breaking generational cycles.
+In this blog, I share what loss taught me about family legacy, lineage healing, and how grief can open doors to gratitude, self-discovery, and breaking generational cycles.

 Honoring Generational Shifts: Remembering Uncle Teddy and Aunt Mary

 Both lived long, faith-filled lives, yet losing the last of my uncles and aunts on my mother’s side was deeply emotional.
-It reminded me of how ancestral patterns, family stories, and inherited wounds shape our lives.
+It reminded me how ancestral patterns, family stories, and inherited wounds shape our lives.

 My memories with them: